 AVD Azure AD Dynamic Device Group for Windows 10 Multi-Session | Enterprise for Virtual Desktops

-Click on SAVE and CREATE button to complete the process of building Azure AD dynamic device group creation.
+Click on the SAVE and CREATE buttons to complete the process of building Azure AD dynamic device group creation.

 Dynamic Query – Windows 10 Enterprise for Virtual Desktops